besartelezi/react-tic-tac-toe/README.md

 ````
 <button className="answer" onClick={function () {'code that sets the hasChosen value of this answer to true }}>
 Once user is done with quiz, check all the answers.
+Actually, user doesn't even need to be done with quiz, just call a the function with the code below everytime the user clicks on an answer.
 If the hasChosen === true && answer === correctAnswer => userPoints++
 ````